Skip to main content

 Troubleshooting

-In normal use the app must be able to talk to the ACME API for your chosen Certificate Authority (e.g. Let's Encrypt).
-If you see an error reported such as The ACME service (directory) is unavailable. this would indicate your machine is not able to establish communication with the CA service.
+In normal use the app must be able to talk to the ACME API for your chosen certificate authority.
+If you see an error such as The ACME service (directory) is unavailable., your machine is not successfully establishing communication with the CA service.

 Common reasons for connectivity issues include: